bkach/bridget-site/policies.md

 Your therapy appointment will last for 50 minutes.

-The self-funded fee for individual therapy is £100 for a daytime appointment and £120 for an evening appointment.
+The self-funded fee for individual therapy is £120.
 The fee will be payable via bank transfer prior to the appointment.

-I'm recognised with the following insurance providers: Aviva, AXA, Cigna, Vitality, and WPA.
+I'm recognised with the following insurance providers: Aviva, AXA, Cigna, and WPA.

 <hr />